losfair/mvsqlite/README.md

 - **Full feature-set from SQLite**: mvsqlite integrates with SQLite using a custom [VFS](https://www.sqlite.org/vfs.html) layer.
 - **Time travel**: Checkout the snapshot of your database at any point of time in the past.
+- **Zero-overhead multi-database transactions**: While each SQLite database remains single-writer, you can horizontally scale your application with multi-database strictly serializable transactions without additional overhead.
+[How to use](https://github.com/losfair/mvsqlite/wiki/Commit-group)
 - **Get the nice properties from FoundationDB, without its limits**: [Correctness](https://apple.github.io/foundationdb/testing.html), [really fast and scalable](https://apple.github.io/foundationdb/performance.html) distributed transactions, synchronous and asynchronous replication, integrated backup and restore.
 Meanwhile, there's no [five-second transaction limit](https://apple.github.io/foundationdb/known-limitations.html) any more, and a SQLite transaction can be ~39x larger than FDB's native transaction.
 - **Drop-in replacement**: Set the `LD_PRELOAD=libmvsqlite_preload.so` environment variable and your existing apps will work out of the box.

-### Upcoming features

-- **Branching**: Create a writable snapshot from a past version of your database.
-- **Zero-overhead cross-database transactions**: While each SQLite database remains single-writer, you can horizontally scale your application with cross-database serializable transactions without additional overhead.

 ## Comparison with dqlite and rqlite